 Most Likely You Will Be Covered

-No matter the age of your life insurance policy, in most cases, your beneficiaries can claim a life insurance payout on a policy that's in force, but there's a specific process they'll have to use.
+No matter the age of your life insurance policy, in most cases, your beneficiaries can claim a life insurance payout on a policy that's active, also known as "in force," but there's a specific process they'll have to use.

-Here's how your beneficiaries can access the death benefit of your life insurance policy, even if you die soon after making your first premium payment.
+If you have a policy with a waiting period and die soon after making your first premium payment, your beneficiaries will most likely be covered.* Read on to learn how your beneficiaries can access the death benefit of your life insurance policy, even if you passed soon after making your first payment.

 Get a Certified Copy of the Death Certificate